-In December 1999, the City of Tucker received the World Health Organization’s designation as an Age-Friendly Community.
+In December 2018, the City off Tucker received the World Health Organization’s designation as an Age-Friendly Community.

 This is a pledge that we, as a community, are committed to promoting age-friendly growth in the City of Tucker.
 In the United States the World Health Organization has partnered with the AARP to administer the Age-Friendly Community Program.
 The application was just the first step, and this is where we need your help.